 Your GP is the first port of call - your GP can refer you for treatment to the eating disorder service provided by the DHB in your area.
 They will also be able to monitor the patient regularly to assess any changes while you are waiting to get into the specialist service.
 Patients who are restricting, binging or purging can deteriorate very quickly and may be very ill even if they do not appear to be underweight, so it's essential to keep a close eye on them.

-Get a referral to the DHB Eating Disorder Liaison in your area.
+Get a referral to the DHB Community Mental Health Services in your area.

-Your local Eating Disorder Liaison is responsible for ensuring you receive special eating disorder treatment in your area.
-Treatment will depend on the severity of the person’s illness, their age, and the options available near you.
+Your local Community Mental Health Service is responsible for ensuring you receive specialist eating disorder treatment in your area.
+Treatment will depend on the severity of the person's illness, their age, and the options available near you.

 You may wish to see a private therapist and/or dietician as well.
-EDANZ can help you find practitioners with experience dealing with eating disorders.
+Here are some things you may wish to think about when considering private treatment: